htrgouvea/research/_posts/publications/2023-03-19-static-security-analysis-tool-perl.md

 During this review process, 11 findings were found using an initial set of 5 simple rules.
 87% of these findings proved to be exploitable.

-In the future, this same publication will be updated and will describe some of these cases with the aim of illustrating and facilitating the reader's understanding.
+__*In the future, this same publication will be updated and will describe some of these cases with the aim of illustrating and facilitating the reader’s understanding.*__

 ---